faucetsdn/udmi/docs/specs/connecting.md

  [D1]--[G1]-*-[G1]---[D1]
 ```

-### Aggregator
+### Aggregator (anti-pattern)

 The _aggregator_ model is essentially a "poor-man's gateway" in that it has the same
 on-prem architecture but is treated differently in the cloud.
 In this case, all the
-data points from all the devices are aggregated together into one payload, using special
+data points from all the devices are aggregated together into one payload, using
 point-name encodings to differentiate points on the receiving end.
 The fundamental problem
 with this architecture is that it will not be able to support some back-end UDMI features
 that rely on devices being mapped as logical entities on the cloud end.
 This case is
-sometimes (unfortunately) required by limitations in implementations, but is not considered
+sometimes (unfortunately) required by limitations in some implementations, but is not
-UDMI compliant.
+considered UDMI compliant.

 ```
 On-prem              Cloud